endurain/enreviews/readme.md

 Page 2: Enter the Project ID and Project Number from Step 3d For email address, enter the email address of the account you setup in Step 1 Page 3: Enter all information as follows:
-Company Name: [Client Business Name] ex.
-Chad Love Services Company Website: [Client Site] ex.
-Chadloveservices.com Company HQ Address: [Client Address] look in truth docs or Google Maps Company HQ Maps URL: Use previous step info
+Company Name: [Client Business Name]
+Company Website: [Client Site]
+Company HQ Address: [Client Address] look in truth docs or Google Maps Company HQ Maps URL: Use previous step info
 Company email address: Use a current Google account affiliated with the client’s website domain (may need revising ZS)